suikan4github/template_application/README.md

 ## Usage
 ### Visual Studio CODE
-Run the followings commands inside this directory ( Where README.md exists) to start the VS CODE:
+Run the followings command inside this directory ( Where README.md exists) to start the VS CODE:
 ```Shell
 code .
 ```